gupta-gautam/basic-demo/README.md

 <br>
 Learning How to push the project from Intellij
 <br>
-LearningHow to pull the project
+Learning How to pull the project
 <br>
 Learning How to create pull request
 <br>